Creativity, no doubt, makes life more exciting and worthwhile but what’s its business value?

 Build strong relationships

 Having teams with strong interpersonal relationships is a big factor in inviting creativity.
 People are more likely to speak out, build upon each other’s ideas, and come up with something wonderful if they like the people they work with.

-That’s why having regular team-building activities, taking note and addressing any tensions in professional relationships, and tackling challenging tasks that require team effort are so important.
+That’s why having regular team-building activities, sharing knowledge, taking note and addressing any tensions in professional relationships, and tackling challenging tasks that require team effort are so important.

 “Good writers borrow.
 Great writers steal.”
 Same applies to business, so steal big.
 There’s nothing wrong with stealing great ideas from your competitors and applying them to your company with certain adjustments.

 This statement sounds strong, but in reality researching competitors and combining their frameworks is an extremely creative endeavor.
 Let your employees analyze and give specific reasons why they think this or that tactic will fly at your company and another will not.